mesfint/100-days-of-code/r1-log.md

 ## 4. Feed-A-Star-Mole
-This the last project in the bootcap module, which prety advanced and complex.
-"Brian Holt", was solving the problem one a time, though its a personal style but still makes sense.The project is somehow hard to follow alongside with the teacher but I still manage to grasp.The logic flow is somehow mind blowing also the code is pretty lengthy, but still managable.
+This the last project in the bootcap module, which is prety advanced and complex.
+Brian Holt, was doing the problem one feature at a time, though its a personal style but still makes sense.The project is somehow hard to follow alongside with the teacher but  still manageable to grasp.The logic flow is somehow looks complicated lengthy, but still not as hard as i tought.

 [Feed-A-Star-Mole code](https://github.com/mesfint/100-days-of-code/tree/master/codes/Feed-A-Star-Mole-game/begin)

 ### Thoughts:
-I learn how to break a huge task that looks scary the begning into small pieces of tasks, and solve one problem at a time adding one feature at a time, also leave a sensible comments along the way.
+I learn how to break a huge task that looks scary at the begning into small pieces and solve one problem at a time also adding one feature at a time.I also  learn its good practice to leave a sensible comments along the way even the features you plan to make otherwise you will forget it.
-- visualizing the overall project and anticipate the outputs inadvance by giving sometime to the project is very crucial here.
+- Visualizing the overall project and anticipate the outputs inadvance by giving sometime to the project is very crucial one.
-- Going back and forth is also a common practice such as updating/adding or deleting the previous feature into a new one.
+- Going back and forth is also a common practice such as updating/adding or deleting some features.